 Table 12 shows the second-highest mean, Social Implications of Science (2.94), implies that students recognize the relevance and importance of science in society.
 They agree that science contributes to human progress, improves quality of life, and helps solve real-world problems.
 This positive perception indicates that learners appreciate the value of scientific research and its applications in addressing societal needs.
 Such awareness fosters scientific literacy—an important educational goal that prepares students to make informed decisions on issues involving science and technology (OECD, 2019).

-Table 12: Social Implications
+Table 12.
+Social Implications